Categories

 • Office – If you work from home, you can deduct your internet, and part of the water, electricity, cell phone and property taxes (arnona).
 Office equipment, such as computers, software, office furniture and ink for your printer can also be deducted.
 These apply whether your office is a rented/purchased space or a room in your house.

-• Personnelle – Salaries and other employee expenses like training are deductible.
+• Personnel – Salaries and other employee expenses like training are deductible.
 So are payments made to consultants, including your accountant and lawyer.
 Your own contributions to a pension plan, Keren Hishtalmut or Kupat Gemel grant significant tax reductions.

 • Food and accommodations – Coffee, drinks and snacks can be deducted at a rate of 80%.
 Business trips outside of Israel only are recognized as long as they are really business trips and not a trip for pleasure onto which you tacked a conference or meeting.